 On August 15, 2016 the Board of Commissioners adopted residential zoning for approximately 388 square miles of the county that was unzoned.
 There were several non-residential properties that were included in the extension of zoning that became non-conforming.
 The Board identified three industrial operations - 3M, Martin Marietta, and General Shale - to consider for rezoning to Heavy Industrial.
 During the November 21, 2017 Commissioners meeting the board agreed to schedule the public hearing for the rezoning.
-A public hearing was held on January 17, 2017.
+A public hearing was held on January 17, 2017 and the Planning Board discussed the item during their February 7, 2017 meeting.